April 29, 2025

 Thousands of video creators already rely on Descript for high quality screen capture and video editing.
 If you're ready to join them, take a tour of Descript today.

-How can I screen record in Chromebook with and without audio?
+How do I screen record with or without audio?

-You can screen record with audio on Chromebook using a screen recording tool.
+You can screen record with audio on Chromebook using any screen recording tool.
 Select whether to record your camera or screen, then choose your preferred microphone before recording.
+For the built-in recorder, click the Settings (gear icon) and enable microphone recording.
 If you want to record without audio, disable your computer audio, then record your screen.

 Whether you're screen recording in Windows, Mac, or Chromebook, you can stop the recording by selecting the Stop button in the screen capture toolbar.

 By default, Chromebook saves video recordings in the Downloads folder.
 However, Chromebook hard drives have limited storage capacity, so your device may sometimes delete downloaded files to free up space.
-To change where recordings are saved, press Ctrl + Shift + Show windows keys, select Settings > Select folder, then save to an external drive or cloud storage, like Google Drive.
+To change where recordings are saved, press Ctrl + Shift + Show windows keys, select Settings > Select folder, then save to an external drive or cloud storage, like Google Drive to ensure you don't lose your recordings.
+You can also organize your recordings into folders based on projects or dates to make them easier to find later.

-You can screen record in Chromebook using the built-in screen capture tool.
+You can screen record on Chromebook using the built-in screen capture tool, keyboard shortcuts, or browser extensions depending on your needs.
+The built-in tool works well for basic recordings, while extensions offer more features for frequent recording.
 If you want more advanced screen recording and video editing features, use Descript.
 The fully-powered audio and video editor comes with a screen recording tool that captures any part of your screen in high-quality resolution, then you can add transitions, effects, music, animation, and titles, before exporting or publishing your video to YouTube, Wistia, or podcast hosting platforms.

 Elsier Otachi